louWertman/lifeLog/__DOCUMENTATION/LIB_DOC.md

-# Documentation
+# App/Lib/ Documentation
-Documentation and usage guide for the entry and dataManagement classes/files.
+Documentation and usage guide for the entry, ProcStat, and dataManagement classes/files.
     - dataManagement.ts: Functions related to syncing to the local file or the database and any entry retrieval functions
     - entity.ts - contains habit and entry objects